Profiles of six nominees for caretaker PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: In a strange twist of events, Pakistan Tehreek-e-Insaf (PTI) is supporting two out of the three candidates for the caretaker prime minister proposed by PM Shahid Khaqan Abbasi.
+ISLAMABAD: In a strange twist of events, Pakistan Tehreek-e-Insaaf (PTI) is supporting two out of three candidates for caretaker prime minister proposed by PM Shahid Khaqan Abbasi.

-Out of the six names proposed by the PML-N and PPP through Prime Minister Shahid Khaqan Abbasi and the Leader of the Opposition Syed Khursheed Shah, three belong to one family hailing from south Punjab.
+Out of the six names proposed by the PML-N and the PPP through Prime Minister Shahid Khaqan Abbasi and the Leader of the Opposition Syed Khursheed Shah, three belong to one family hailing from South Punjab.

-After the prime minister and leader of the opposition failed to develop a consensus on the name of caretaker prime minister, the matter is being referred to eight-member parliamentary committee under Article 224A of the Constitution.
+After prime minister and leader of the opposition failed to develop a consensus on the name of caretaker prime minister, the matter is being referred to eight-member parliamentary committee under Article 224A of the constitution.

-Jalil Abbas Jillani: He was a career diplomat from the Foreign Service of Pakistan.
+He was a career diplomat from Foreign Service of Pakistan.
 Jalil served as the 22nd Ambassador of Pakistan to the United States from December 2013 to March 2017.
 He also served as Foreign Secretary of Pakistan from March 2012 to December 2013.
-A law graduate from Oxford, Jilani joined the Foreign Service in 1979.
-Having served as deputy secretary to Benazir Bhutto and Nawaz Sharif during their first terms in the Prime Minister Office and as Deputy High Commissioner to India in early four years of General Musharraf, he is considered close to the all stakeholders.
-After completing his assignment in India, he headed the South Asia desk at the Foreign Office for the next four years till 2007 and also remained the spokesperson for Foreign Office.
+A law graduate from Oxford, Jilani joined Foreign Service in 1979.
+Having served as deputy secretary to Benazir Bhutto and Nawaz Sharif during their first terms in the Prime Minister Office and as Deputy High Commissioner to India in early four years of General Musharraf, he is considered close to the all stockholders.
+After completing his assignment in India, he headed the South Asia desk at the Foreign Office for the next four years till 2007 and also remained spokesperson for Foreign Office.
 He also served in the US, Britain, Saudi Arabia, Australia.
-Jalil is the younger brother of former chief justice of Pakistan Justice Tassaduq Hussain Jillani and belongs to a family of eminent bureaucrats which basically hails from Multan.
+Jalil is younger brother of former chief justice of Pakistan Justice Tassaduq Hussain Jillani and belonged to family of eminent bureaucrats which basically hails from Multan.

 Salim Abbas Jillani:

-He was CSP/ex-commoner officer and is the cousin of three brothers; Tassaduq Hussain Jillani, ex-CJ, Ghazanfar Abbas Jilani, Audit & Accounts Group, Jalil Abbas Jillani, ex-Foreign Service bureaucrat.
+He was CSP/ex-commoner officer and is the cousin of three brothers; Tassadiq Hussain Jillani, ex-CJ, Ghazanfar Abbas Jilani, Audit & Accounts Group, Jalil Abbas Jillani, ex-Foreign Service bureaucrat.

 Zaka Ashraf:

 He belongs to a leading business family of Pakistan and is considered very close to the PPP chief Asif Ali Zardari.
 He is also a member of Central Executive Committee (CEC) of Pakistan People’s Party.
 His sister Begum Ishrat Ashraf is a senior leader of PML-N. Zaka was appointed as president of Zarai Taraqiati Bank Limited (ZTBL) in August 2008 by the PPP government.
 Later his appointment as president ZTBL was declared as illegal by the Lahore High Court (LHC).
 Afterwards, he was made Chairman of Pakistan Cricket Board (PCB) by the then President Asif Ali Zardari in 2011.
 Zaka’s family belong to Gujjar cast of the Punjab and presently is Chairman Ashraf Group of Industries and owns Ashraf Sugar Mills in Bahawalpur.
-Zaka also remained the Chairman of Pakistan Sugar Mills Association.
-According to official website of Ashraf Group of Industries, the group has big investments in sugar manufacturing, green energy, coal mining, stone quarry, real estate, corporate agriculture farming, livestock and dairies.
-Though he is considered as right hand man of former president Zardari, still he is never declared as ‘unacceptable’ by the stakeholders.
+Zaka also remained Chairman of Pakistan Sugar Mills Association.
+According to official website of Ashraf Group of Industries, the group has big investments in sugar manufacturing, green energy, Coal Mining, Stone Quarry, real estate, corporate agriculture farming, Live Stock and Dairies.
+Though he is considered as right hand man of former president Zardari still he is never declared as ‘unacceptable’ by the stockholders.

 Justice (R) Tassaduq Jillani: